-In today’s life cycle, it’s hard to find a job; it all comes down to experience or connections, but what do you do if you have neither!?
+It’s hard to find a job in today’s world.
+You need experience or connections, but what do you do if you don’t have either?

-Well, my friend, here are a few tips to pimping out your CV and giving you the position you want with something different to read that will be remembered positively.
-Let’s start with the paperwork… The famous CV
+Well, my friend, here are a few tips to make your CV stand out and get you the job you want by giving the reader something different and good to remember.
+First, let’s take care of the paperwork.

 Remember, they receive thousands of applications, most of which get skimmed over the heading or get introduced to the shredder… Talking about enjoying horse riding and your favorite animal and how it won a trophy is not what they are after.

 Ensure you use a good clean font and not massive-sized text.
 These people aren’t children.
 They can read normal size.
 If it doesn’t make you look awesome, don’t include it.
 Simple!

 If you go the extra mile, your CV will stand out. -Give back to your community by volunteering once a day. – Find a cause related to your field to make it more critical.

 You can do many different things today, like work at a charity store, help at a farmers market, or participate in a science fair.